 About vaccination

 Vaccination is the most important thing we can do to protect ourselves and our children against ill health.
-They prevent up to three million deaths worldwide every year.
+They prevent millions of deaths worldwide every year.

-Other diseases like measles and diphtheria have been reduced by up to 99.9% since their vaccines were introduced.
+Other diseases like measles and diphtheria have reduced to a very low number of cases each year since vaccines were introduced.
+These cases are often related to travel.

 Accessibility tools